pbeens/100DaysOfCode/Markdown-Tips.md

 1. The first line should always be a level-1 ('#') heading containing the title of the document.
 The title does not have to be the same as the filename.
 1. There must always be a blank line at the end of the document.
 1. Each line cannot have any trailing spaces.
+1. Use two spaces for an indent, not a tab.
+1. It's preferable to use a hyphen for unordered lists, even if asterisks work also.
+The Markdown linter will complain if you use different ones in your document.

 ## Formatting: